felixsuwarno/nyc_retail_sql_tableau_analytics/README.md

   <img src="images/Tableau 03 - Revenue from New VS Returning Customer Monthly.png" width="85%">
 </p>

 Repeat customers generate the majority of revenue, while revenue from first-time customers declines over time.
 Holiday peaks are driven almost entirely by returning customers.

 **Overall:**
-Growth is retention-driven.
-Acquisition is too small relative to total revenue and needs reinforcement.
+Growth is retention-driven, new customer acquisition is too small relative to total revenue and needs reinforcement.
+Run new customers acquisition-focused campaigns in weak months, and improve onboarding to convert first-time buyers into repeat buyers faster.
+Launch referral programs driven by loyal returning customers.

 <br><br>
 ---